SE-TINF22B6/time2shine/Documentation/sad.md

 - Security: Ensure data confidentiality and integrity with standard mechanisms like HTTPS and OAuth.
 #### 1.2 Constraints
 > Any technical or organizational constraints, conventions (Tips: https://docs.arc42.org/section-2/)
+- Gradual Development: Adopts a systematic, step-by-step method to fulfill all specifications, avoiding aimless progress.
+- Distinct Client-Server Boundary: Ensures a clear demarcation between client and server functionalities, facilitating interchangeability and the development of cross-platform user interfaces.
+- Stateless Communication: Mandates that every client request to the API includes all essential data for processing, enhancing scalability by eliminating server-side session management.
+- Caching Support: Requires servers to explicitly indicate whether responses can be cached, thereby enhancing performance through efficient data retrieval.
+- Consistent Interface: Demands that all resources accessible through the REST API adhere to a standardized Uniform Resource Identifier (URI) format and utilize common HTTP methods.
+- Layered Design: Facilitates scalability by allowing the incorporation of multiple intermediary layers between client and server components.
+- Optional Code-On-Demand: Offers the capability to download and execute small scripts or applets directly from the interface, augmenting client functionality without necessitating extensive updates.
 #### 1.3 Definitions, Acronyms and Abbreviations
 > Definitions of all terms, acronyms, and abbreviations required to properly interpret this document.
 #### 1.4 References